portscher/Analysing-CNNs-on-blended-images/README.md

 Since humans solve this task by applying selective attention, we also measured the impact of two different attention mechanisms: the Convolutional Block Attention Module (CBAM) and the Attention Augmented Convolutional Network (AACN), using multi-headed self-attention.
 Since the task can rather easily be solved by humans we examined whether a correlation between the similarity of a network architecture's structure to the human visual system and its ability to correctly classify objects on blended images could be found.

+## Sources

+The EfficientNet definition is from https://github.com/lukemelas/EfficientNet-PyTorch.
+The Vision Transformer definition is from https://github.com/rwightman/pytorch-image-models.
+The CBAM code is from https://github.com/Jongchan/attention-module.
+The AACN code is from https://github.com/MartinGer/Attention-Augmented-Convolutional-Networks.

 ## Requirements

 See requirements.txt